AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

 Spells are quick and easy to cast, but tend to have flashy and fleeting effects.

-To cast a spell chant it aloud while using both hands to channel the magic.
+To cast a Spell chant it aloud while using both hands to channel the magic.
 You must have your Grimoire or a Scroll on your person.

 If you have Grit, set it to zero.

 If you don’t have Grit, make a WIL Save.
-If you fail, step down your WIL and choose if you are knocked unconscious or the spell fails.
+If you fail, step down your WIL and choose if you are knocked unconscious or the Spell fails.

-If a spell does not list a duration it lasts as long as you concentrate on, it but you are deprived as long as you do so.
+If a Spell does not list a duration it lasts as long as you concentrate on, it but you are [*deprived*](/SRD/HarmAndHealing.html#deprivation) as long as you do so.

 Both hands must be involved in casting the spell.
-You can be holding an object related to the spellcasting (a Grimoire, wand, magic staff, etc.), but you *cannot* cast while holding weapons or other unrelated objects.
+This includes holding wands, staffs, the Grimoire, or other related objects, but *not* weapons or similar.
+Put your sword away before casting magic!

+If casting a Spell from a scroll, the scroll is discharged afterwards and cannot be used for a full day.

 ## Spells In Combat

-When you cast a spell against a creature that is actively trying to avoid it, if the spell deals damage use that damage as a normal attack.
+When you cast a Spell against a creature that is actively trying to avoid it, if the Spell deals damage use that damage as a normal attack.

-If the spell does not deal damage, roll your WIL as though it were an attack.
-If that attack deals Direct Damage, your spell takes effect instead of causing a Critical Damage Save.
+If the Spell does not deal damage, roll your WIL as though it were an attack.
+If that attack deals Direct Damage, your Spell takes effect instead of causing a Critical Damage Save.

 ## d50 Spells